Product Designer | Design & Strategy

 NOTE: Due to the nature of this project that’s still in the development phase, only a limited amount of content can be shared.

-Coming back in from my previous designs above after about a year, the goal was to gather as much data and user feedback to set up the direction for the second redesign of the app.
+After a year, the founder secured a government grant and invited me to join his team.
+The goal was to gather as much data and user feedback to set up the direction for the second redesign of the app.
 The company has since rolled out the app in both the North American market, as well as Southeast Asia, and made an impact on thousands of users.
-As more partners joined the platform to build financial content, we needed a Learning Management System (LMS) to empower our financial partners to create content.
-The current system in place has not been completely tested yet so the experience may not be the most ideal.
-My role was to go in and conduct research and make improvements to the experience and interface, while taking into consideration the strategic initiatives of the company.

 Journey Framework

-We then set up user testing and feedback sessions throughout the different versions to for our user groups and financial partners.
-I presented our ideas and prototypes and also facilitated the sessions.
+With every new iteration, we set up user testing and feedback sessions for our user groups and financial partners.
+I presented our ideas and prototypes and also facilitated some of the sessions.
 It was amazing working with our supporters and having them provide input on the platforms!
+Many of the users loved the new designs that I created.

 Content Management System redesign